 March 13, 2019

 The detailed results and diagnosis came back to us in the afternoon on March 13th.
 It was then that we found out Rita has Diffuse Large B Cell Lymphoma.
 We also learned her lymph node, liver, and intestinal biopsies thankfully did not show signs of the cancer spreading at this time to those areas specifically.
+Unfortunately, even after malignant tissue is removed, the cancer may have already spread microscopically to other areas.
 Since the cancer was detected in the spleen, which filters the blood, there is a concern that the cancer could now be present in her blood and bone marrow.

 Dr. Campbell referred us to see the oncologist at VSEC.